Trump's Scottish love affair sours as court to rule on wind farm

 Trump wants to sink a plan by Scotland's government, run by the Scottish National Party, to erect 11 offshore turbines off Blackdog in Aberdeenshire on the northeastern coast of Scotland because he believes they will spoil the view from the nearby greens of his golf complex.

-The government argues the $350 million European Offshore Wind Deployment Center would boost the local economy and power 49,000 homes.
+The government argues the $350 million European Offshore Wind Deployment Centre would boost the local economy and power 49,000 homes.

 Trump has already lost a series of battles in Britain's lower courts and his last chance to block the plans rests with the Supreme Court, the country's highest judicial body.